29988122/Fate-Grand-Order_Lua/README.md

 * If daemon installation was not successful / driver not properly installed, please install this: https://forum.xda-developers.com/showthread.php?t=2317790

 6. Open Ankulua to check if daemon is properly installed - and load the correct script inside your phone - enjoy the game your way!

+### Android 8.1 and above:
+As the security level on Android rises, it's getting increasingly harder to apply tweaks, daemons on Android without root.
+You can still use the ```Media Projection``` and ```Android Accessibility``` methods to run FGO automation script **without installing daemon**.
+Adjust them in the settings section inside Ankulua.

+Not really recommended, as you'll need to refer to [here](http://ankulua.boards.net/board/1/general-discussion) for troubleshooting - we're not able to debug it as the alternative methods's not matured yet.

 ## Usage:
 Please choose the corresponding lua file in AnkuLua according to your: